arcalot/arcaflow-engine/README.md

 ```

 The Arcaflow engine uses a configuration to define the standard behaviors for deploying
 plugins within the workflow.
-The default configuration will use Docker as the container
+The default configuration will use Podman as the container
 runtime and will set the log outputs to the `info` level.

-If you have a local Docker / Moby setup installed, you can simply run the workflow like
+If you have a local Podman setup installed, you can simply run the workflow like this:
-this:

 ```bash
 arcaflow --input input.yaml